FormBucket/xander-moon/README.md

 # overview

 The site is static.
-The code in this repo create a public folder that can be used by any web server deliver the app's HTML and JS code.
+The code in this repo creates a public folder that can be used by any web server deliver the app's HTML and JS code.
 The page HTML is generated dynamically with Reactjs.

 The application by default will connect to https://api-dev.formbucket.com.